-SEBI's observations on Zepto's DRHP, issued between May 4 and 8, 2026, effectively greenlight the company's $1 billion IPO.
-This is not just a funding event; it is a structural inflection point for India's quick-commerce sector.
-The approval signals regulatory confidence in Zepto's business model and paves the way for a public listing that will reshape competitive dynamics, investor sentiment, and market consolidation.
+Zepto's IPO approval from SEBI, confirmed between May 4 and 8, 2026, is not merely a regulatory milestone—it is a structural inflection point for India's quick-commerce sector.
+The $1 billion public listing will reshape competitive dynamics, investor sentiment, and market consolidation.
+This analysis unpacks the strategic consequences for stakeholders and provides actionable insights for decision-makers.

-Strategic Consequences: Who Gains, Who Loses
+Who Gains and Who Loses

 Second-Order Effects: Market Consolidation and Regulatory Precedent